DorothyTamYiLing/GWarrange/readme.md

 Define all the variables in plot_flk_kmer_prop.R:

-$kmer=chosen kmer for plotting flanks
+`kmer`: chosen kmer for plotting flanks

-$phen=phenotype file, no header, sample name in 1st column, binary phenotype in 2nd column, need to provide path (pheno)
+`phen` : phenotype file, no header, sample name in 1st column, binary phenotype in 2nd column, need to provide path (pheno)

-$coor=myflk_behave_pheno.txt file from the output
+`coor` : myflk_behave_pheno.txt file from the output

-$genome.size=size of the genome in thousands
+`genome.size`: size of the genome in thousands

-$outdir=path of where the plot will be generated
+`outdir` : path of where the plot will be generated

-$flk.dist=Maximum distance (bp) between the upstream and downstream flanks in the genome for a kmer to be defined as intact kmer (flkdist)
+`flk.dist` : Maximum distance (bp) between the upstream and downstream flanks in the genome for a kmer to be defined as intact kmer (flkdist)

 # Pipeline and output files description

-Step1:
+## Step1:

 filtering_kmer_and_blast.sh
 script functions: